Seamlessly tracking land information from the first contact with landowners to property acquisition to long-term stewardship

 - A seamless workflow from our land-acquisition team to our stewardship team, ensuring key information and documents are captured and readily accessible.

-- Access from remote offices, mobile devices, and volunteers via a web-based portal.
+- Access from remote offices, mobile devices, and volunteers via a web-based portal and mobile app.

 - Controlled access to staff and volunteers, while protecting sensitive information, thanks to role-based security.